PSKeim/DBI-Project-4/README.txt

 3. The main program for this submission can be made by calling "make"

-4. The program name is a3.out.
+4. The program name is a41.out.
+To compile, type 'make a41.out'.

 =================================================================